 Lower Republican NRD has agreements with NBID to use water stored in Harlan County Lake for Compact compliance.
 The stored water is a result of water savings derived from automated gate installations, which received a million dollars from Lower Republican NRD.
 Additionally, the NRD provided a letter of support for the NBID Superior Canal WaterSMART grant.
-The grant application was successful, and planning is now underway.
+The grant application was successful, and planning for project design began in 2022.